Fifth Volume of “Hualin Series on Buddhist Studies”

 • 3.2. Śākyamuni Buddha World Depicted in Vimalakīrti Scenes in Dunhuang Mogao Caves: The Expansion of Buddha Land to China

-HAMADA Tamami
+Tamami HAMADA

 • 3.3.
 The Pure Land as a Place: Storytelling and Ritual Practice